 Keep in mind, kids of all races create these lists.
 The kids do tend to contribute mostly to stereotypes for their own groups, not others, for fear of “looking racist,” but in the end they all agree these are the stereotypes.

 There is a lot of talking and joking during this activity.
 We list other kinds of stereotypes, not just jobs, but the next piece focuses there.
-I follow up by asking, “What if every Black child grew up in a world where it was assumed that he or she would be a doctor or a lawyer?
+I follow up by asking, “What if every black child grew up in a world where it was assumed that he or she would be a doctor or a lawyer?
 What if every Latina or Latino was expected to be a scientist or corporate CEO?
-What if White kids grew up in a world where people assumed they would clean houses or mow lawns?
+What if white kids grew up in a world where people assumed they would clean houses or mow lawns?
 No one would explicitly tell them they couldn’t do any of these other things.
-It would just be a world where that’s what you saw around you on TV or when you were out and about, that kind of thing.”
+It would just be a world where that’s what you saw around you on TV and in movies, that kind of thing.”

 And the room gets really quiet for a while.
 There’s just a long moment of cognitive dissonance while they wrap their heads around it.
 The discussion picks up again, but that moment is profound, I think.
 This is institutional racism.
 This is white privilege, so ingrained that even children of color often buy into it.

 From my perspective, it is counter-productive to talk about white privilege and institutional racism only from the perspective of two or three or four high-profile cases of police shootings.
 These things are so much more complicated, so deeply embedded in our culture that they cannot be reduced to sound bites from a few news stories.
 I mean, even I have had to reduce 30 years of teaching into a handful of examples (though they are examples of many similar experiences throughout those years) from one school.
 And I am only one teacher.